NorskRegnesentral/shapr/cran-comments.md

 # Revision round 2

-* Revised exported, non-exported and internal functions, adding examples to all non-internal exported functions.
+* Revised what is specified as internal/non-internal functions, and added examples such that all non-internal exported functions now have examples.
-* Found
-dded to all exported function wh
+* I could not find any writing to disk in examples/vignettes/tests as suggested.
+  There are scripts under inst/scripts which writes to disk.
+These scripts are creating objects which are loaded in the tests and therefore handy for package development.
+Note that we are also using testthat::expect_known_value in our tests, this function is overwriting .rds-objects if and only if the test fails.
+Please let me know more precisely what the issue is, if it persists after this re-submission.
+* Deleted a call to rm(list=ls()) in a script under inst/scripts.
+I could not find any other modifications of .GlobalEnv in the vignette as suggested.

-# Revision 1
+# Revision round 1

 * Reduced title length
 * Removed examples from unexported functions